2023 Most Popular English Language & Literature Doctor's Degree Schools in the Middle Atlantic Region

 Of the 12 students majoring in English language and literature at UMCP, 33% are male and 67% are female.

 New York University came in at #9 in this year’s edition of the Most Popular English Language & Literature Doctor’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the large city of New York, NYU is a private not-for-profit school with a fairly large student population.
+Located in the large city of New York, NYU is a private not-for-profit school with a very large student population.

 Women make up 50% of the English language and literature majors at the school.